milesfrom1900/Auto-Shutdown-Windows-Plex-Media-Server/README.md

 Instructions
 1. Copy file to location where it can be accessed from the Windows based Plex Media Server
 2. Change the scripts default program to run in PowerShell
-3. On line 17 change <ServerIpAddress> to either the Servers Ip address (local) or "localhost"
+3. On line 17 change "ServerIpAddress" to either the Servers Ip address (local) or "localhost"
-4. On line 17 change <AddTokenHere> with a current Token.
+4. On line 17 change "AddTokenHere" with a current Token.
 See more at https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
     (This is a temporary token, so it might change.
 Further develop is possible if this becomes a issue)
 5. (Optional) Define parameters by changing the number, or leave as default.
     Parameters: